mark-church/pets/README.md

-#The Pets Application
+#Docker Pets as a Service
-Pets is a simple application that's useful for testing out features of Docker.
+PaaS is a simple application that's useful for testing out features of Docker Datacenter.

-Pets is comprised of two images:
+PaaS is comprised of two images:

-- `chrch/web` is a front-end Python Flask container that serves up random images of housepets, depending on the given configuration
+- `chrch/paas` is a front-end Python Flask container that serves up random images of housepets, depending on the given configuration
 - `consul` is a back-end KV store that stores the number of visits that the `web` services recieve.
 It's configured to bootstrap itself with 3 replicas so that we have fault tolerant persistence.